15 Breakthrough Roles of Famous Actors

 13. Anne Hathaway (The Princess Diaries)

 Hers was a dream debut in the truest sense of the term.
 How many actresses can boast of a debut with Disney and with a director like Garry Marshall?
 Furthermore ‘The Princess Diaries’ was not just another box office success starring a first time actress but it’s a part of 21st century pop culture.
-The film had nothing new to offer as far as the script was concerned but it had a charming and endearing quality to it and most importantly it had Anne Hathaway who proved in her first film itself that she was born to be a star.
+The film had nothing new to offer as far as the script was concerned, but it had a charming and endearing quality to it, and most importantly, it had Anne Hathaway, who proved in her first film itself that she was born to be a star.
 She is obviously gorgeous to look at, has a pleasant personality and acted pretty well in her first screen outing.
-Considering the fact that she had to share screen space with a legend like Julie Andrews who plays her royal grandmother in the film, she deserve all the accolades that she got for the film.
+Because she had to share screen space with a legend like Julie Andrews who plays her royal grandmother in the film, she deserve all the accolades that she got for the film.

 12. Robert De Niro (Taxi Driver)